 - Export your site as a zip file (to move to another server)

 - Modify the site name inside the list

 - Delete site from the list and, optionally, move all its files to the trash

 Alright, that’s it for the basics.
 Let’s now look at some of the additional features of Local.

-A really cool thing the program can do is called Live Link.
-You find it at the bottom of the screen when looking at one of your sites.
+A really cool thing the program can do is a function named Live Link.
+As mentioned, you need to have a Local account to use it.
+When you do and you are logged in, you find it at the bottom of the screen when looking at one of your sites.

 When you click Enable, Local will generate a link for you.
 It enables another person to remotely access your local site via an Internet connection — even the back end!